containers/podman/docs/podman-create.1.md

    Without this argument the command will be run as root in the container.

 **--userns**=""
    Set the usernamespace mode for the container when `userns-remap` option is enabled.
+The use of userns is disabled by default, unless you turn on --uidmap or --gidmap.

      **host**: use the host usernamespace and enable all privileged options (e.g., `pid=host` or `--privileged`).

 **--uts**=*host*